melaeli/kik-lg211-classification-final/README.md

 ## email_combiner.py

-To index your emails into Solr, run email_combiner.py with approriate paths to the folders containing your emails.
+To index your emails into Solr, run email_combiner.py with appropriate paths to the folders containing your emails.

 ## How to run the program